 What We Do

-Through CPRJ's in-house restorative justice program, diversion participants, victims and harmed individuals, community members, and family members are empowered to participate in a voluntary, facilitated restorative justice process that supports the person who committed the crime to take meaningful responsibility and repair the harm created by their actions.
-RJ participants report overwhelming satisfaction with the restorative justice process - 99% of victims and community members and 95% of defendants were satisfied, and 100% of victims who participated said the process met their needs and helped people move forward from the incident.
+Through the Boulder DA's restorative justice program, diversion participants, victims and harmed individuals, community members, and family members are empowered to participate in a voluntary, facilitated restorative justice process that supports the person who committed the crime to take meaningful responsibility and repair the harm created by their actions.
+RJ participants report overwhelming satisfaction with the RJ process - 99% of victims and community members and 95% of defendants were satisfied, and 100% of victims who participated said the process met their needs and helped people move forward from the incident.
 The Boulder DA's Office was one of the first district attorney's offices in the country to create an in-house restorative justice program, and is a national leader in smart criminal justice reform.
 Our office also partners with community-based restorative justice programs.

 Please contact Erin Siffing at email@example.com for more information.

 The organization has read and agree to abide by the Restorative Justice Facilitator Code of Conduct Standards: Yes

 The organization offers Restorative Justice Services statewide: No